Forrest Koch, UNSW

 Module 2: Regression models.

 Bayesian prediction.
-Bayesian inference as a decision theory problem.
+The Bayesian approach to making decisions.
+Choosing a Bayesian point estimator as a decision theory problem.
 Bayesian linear regression.
 Shrinkage priors.
 Bayesian spline regression.
 Asymptotics.
 Normal approximation.
 Bayesian classification.
 Generative models (naïve Bayes).
 Discriminative models (logistic regression).

 Module 3: Bayesian computation.

 More on Bayesian computations.
 Monte Carlo integration.
 Importance sampling.
 Inverse cdf method.
 Rejection sampling.
 Markov processes.
 The Gibbs sampler.
 Data augmentation.
 The Metropolis and Metropolis-Hastings sampler.
 Hamiltonian Monte Carlo proposals.
 Efficiency of simulation.
 Assessing convergence.

 Bayesian model comparison.
 Marginal likelihoods.
 Bayesian model averaging.
 Bayesian variable selection.
 Posterior predictive model evaluation.
 Hierarchical models.
 Pooling estimates.
 MCMC sampling with RStan.